 Imagine for a moment that you went to a lake, launched your boat, and started to fish without knowing if the body of water was an environment where fish could thrive.
 Your results will be hit or miss.
 You could be super lucky and get a bite with every cast.
 You could go through the whole day without a single nibble.
 Maybe you have a bit of success and you bring in a few fish in return for the investment of your time, your equipment and the energy you expended to plan your day and get there.
 What would be better, would be to learn about the kind of fish you want to catch, and go where you know you’ll find them, and be prepared to use the right fishing techniques to reel them in.
 So it is with Buyer Personas.

-We’re getting quite predictable, you and I. We use our consumer behaviors to shop for just about anything, be it a new dishwasher for our home, a software tool for work, or even our next job opportunity.
+We’re getting quite predictable, you and me.
+We use our consumer behaviors to shop for just about anything, be it a new dishwasher for our home, a software tool for work, or even our next job opportunity.
 Don’t believe me?
 Answer these questions.
-What do you do first when you need to buy a product or service?
-You go to the internet to research the problem that you need to solve, and you learn about the options available to solve it.
-When do you usually contact a company that you have put on your short list of possibilities?
-You probably don't want to talk to anyone until you have a pretty good idea of which direction you want to go.

 If you ask, your clients are generally happy to put out a good word for you.
 They’ll refer you to their friends and colleagues.
 They’ll respond to your customer satisfaction surveys with high marks and a smiley face.
 They’ll even give you a favorable review on Facebook or Google.
 Unfortunately, the feedback, while good, isn’t necessarily compelling because what they have to say is flat.
 That is, it doesn’t take the reader up and over the dramatic arc, a necessity if you want to activate empathy – which you do.